Foldable Home Gym Equipment: How to Get a Serious Workout in a Small Space

 Step 1: Measure Your Actual Training Zone

 Room dimensions are not the same as usable training space.
-Measure the clear floor area after accounting for doors, furniture swing, and equipment clearance.
-Mark the training zone with tape before buying anything.
+Measure the clear floor area after accounting for doors, furniture movement, the equipment's full operating range, and manufacturer-recommended clearances.
+Mark the proposed training zone with tape before buying anything.

 Step 2: Pick Equipment That Covers Multiple Movement Patterns